 I think I was partly responsible.
 Can I still sue?

 If you believe you were partly responsible, we recommend that you don’t say so.
 Alabama recognizes pure contributory fault, which means that any degree of fault could mean your claim could be dismissed.
 Sadly, you’ll be barred from recovery if you’re found responsible.

 When you’re injured, you’ll need to seek compensation for all your damages, which can vary between cases.
 For truck accident victims, however, it’s especially important to understand your damages because they can be so severe.

 As such, you’ll need to seek both your economic and noneconomic damages.
 Economic damages will cover your financial losses, such as the damage to your car or your medical care.
 Noneconomic damages cover the intangible losses you’ve suffered, emotionally and mentally.
 For example, you might feel a loss of security, companionship or enjoyment of life because of your accident.

 An Alabama Truck Accident Attorney Has Answers

 After a major 18-wheeler collision, you’re likely struggling to recover and get the compensation you deserve.
 When you’re preparing to file a claim against a truck driver or their employer, you’ll need to be armed with as much knowledge as possible.
 The above FAQ is a good place to start.

-When your questions get more specific, though, you’ll need to turn to a lawyer from the Henry Dailey Law Firm.
+When your questions get more specific, though, you’ll need to turn to a lawyer from Henry C. Dailey, Jr., P.C..
 Our attorneys understand that every case is unique.
 We can take an in-depth look at your situation during a free consultation.